VedantDagade/NetflixGPT-Project/PROJECT.md

 - TMDB Api-:
   - getting now playing movie api make it constant make api call using custome hook
   - update the redux store with slices
+- Dynamic Movie traile is make by using random function within movielenth

 - Shadcn Ui is now installed-:
 - Lucide React is also used for icons.